 During 2018, we have recorded a strong financial performance with healthy growth in revenue and earnings across our core business pillars.
-Our revenue has grown stakeholders for your continued support in our sustainability by 10.8% to US\$3.5 billion from US\$3.2 billion in FY2017.
-This growth can be attributed to higher sales volumes from the Dairy business and poultry feed in Indonesia and Vietnam, as well as higher average selling prices for both emerging Asia every day. poultry in Indonesia and swine fattening in Vietnam.
-In spite of macroeconomic uncertainties and cyclicality of the agrifood business, Japfa's ability to deliver revenue and earnings growth in FY2018 underlines its strong positioning as a low cost and efficient producer of staple proteins in emerging
+Our revenue has grown by 10.8% to US\$3.5 billion from US\$3.2 billion in FY2017.
+This growth can be attributed to higher sales volumes from the Dairy business and poultry feed in Indonesia and Vietnam, as well as higher average selling prices for both poultry in Indonesia and swine fattening in Vietnam.
+In spite of macroeconomic uncertainties and cyclicality of the agrifood business, Japfa's ability to deliver revenue and earnings growth in FY2018 underlines its strong positioning as a low cost and efficient producer of staple proteins in emerging Asia.